-6.13 RADIOACTIVE WASTE DISPOSAL
+6.15 RADIOACTIVE WASTE DISPOSAL

-6.13.1 Special waste receptacles shall be provided by the EMT for the disposal of low-level radioactive waste.

-6.13.1.1 These receptacles shall be conspicuously marked with the radiation symbol and the words "CONTAMINATED WASTE CAUTION RADIOACTIVE MATERIALS."

-- 6.13.2 Disposal of radioactive wastes requires the following: - a.
+- 6.15.1 Special waste receptacles shall be provided by the EMO for the disposal of low-level radioactive waste. - 6.15.1.1 These receptacles shall be conspicuously marked with the radiation symbol and the words "CONTAMINATED WASTE CAUTION RADIOACTIVE MATERIALS." - 6.15.2 Disposal of radioactive wastes requires the following: - a.
 Separate receptacles shall be provided for low-level waste, and these wastes shall be strictly segregated. - (1) Concentrated stock solutions of radioactive materials, sealed sources, and other high-level materials shall not be disposed of in low-level waste containers. - (2) The health physics staff, upon request by the FSH, shall be responsible for disposal or removal and storage of such high-level material. - b.
-The contents of the radioactive waste receptacles shall be collected by the health physics staff periodically. - (1) The arrangements for ultimate disposal of all radioactive waste resulting from LaRC operations shall be the responsibility of EMT in conjunction with LMT. - (2) Radioactive waste shall be handled as hazardous waste. - (3) Disposal of high-level material is limited to an appropriate licensee of the NRC or one of its agreement states who shall conduct final disposal operations. - c.
+The contents of the radioactive waste receptacles shall be collected by the health physics staff periodically. - (1) The arrangements for ultimate disposal of all radioactive waste resulting from LaRC operations shall be the responsibility of EMO in conjunction with LMO. - (2) Radioactive waste shall be handled as hazardous waste. - (3) Disposal of high-level material is limited to an appropriate licensee of the NRC or one of its agreement states who shall conduct final disposal operations. - c.
 Records of all radioactive waste disposals shall be maintained by the RSO.

-6.14 CONTRACT RADIOGRAPHY
+6.16 CONTRACT RADIOGRAPHY

-- 6.14.1 The Center Operations Directorate often requires the use of contract radiography operations for the nondestructive testing of welds, castings, new construction, and so forth. - 6.14.2 The sporadic and uncertain nature of these operations prohibits the effective use of the NASA Langley radiation safety permit system.
-The following procedural and safety criteria shall be observed for all contract radiography performed at LaRC. - 6.14.3 NASA Inspectors shall attend specialized training conducted by the LaRC RSO prior to being certified by their employer as Radiography Monitors. - 6.14.3.1 The NASA LaRC Radiography Monitor shall: - a.
-At least 4 hours prior to initiating contract radiography operations, notify the personnel listed below, by telephone, of the location, starting time, and expected duration of the operation:
+6.16.1 The Center Operations Directorate often requires the use of contract radiography operations for the nondestructive testing of welds, castings, new construction, etc..

+6.16.2 The sporadic and uncertain nature of these operations prohibits the effective use of the NASA Langley radiation safety permit system.
+The following procedural and safety criteria shall be observed for all contract radiography performed at LaRC.

+6.16.3 NASA Inspectors shall attend specialized training conducted by the LaRC RSO prior to being certified by their employer as Radiography Monitors.

+6.16.3.1 The NASA LaRC Radiography Monitor shall: